shayebuhui/deep-generative-model-project/README.md

 The code for computing the eigenvalues and the path-angle is in `plot.py`.

 To run the code for the Mixture of Gaussian experiment:

+  Get Mixture of Gaussian dataset:
+  `python data_gen.py`

+  Train for the Mixture of Gaussian experiment:
-`python gaussian/train.py --save_dir `
+  `python gaussian/train.py --epochs 100000 --en_dim 1 --save_dir results`

-To run the code for the MNIST experiment:
+To run the code for the MNIST experiment (NSGAN, LSGAN, WGAN, WGAN-GP are available):
-`python mnist/train.py`
+`python mnist/train.py --epochs 50 --en_dim 5 --save_dir results --loss nsgan`

-The visualization of the results can be done with `plot.py`
+The visualization of the results can be done with `plot.py`, `python mnist/plot.py --task eig results --loss nsgan`